35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 #### The Mayor gives an extra £13.72m for 17 units

 The updated assessment also shows that the Mayor is giving NHG an extra £13.72m in affordable housing grant, raising it to £42.51m from £28.79m.
-The number of affordable units is also rising, but only by 17 units, which makes the cost of each additional unit £807,058 [^X].
+The number of affordable units is also rising, but only by 17 units, which means a nominal grant for each additional unit of £807,058 [^X].

 Put another way, the average grant for each unit of affordable housing has risen from £115.39k per home to £162.25k per home, which is about a third of the total build cost for an affordable home \[NOTE £325,280,540 divided by 640= £508.25k av cost per unit; x 262 affordable units = £133.162m; divided by £42.51m = 3.13]